getodk/docs/docs/form-datasets.rst

 .. warning::
   GeoJSON attachments are not yet available in web forms (Enketo).

-  Support for polygons and lines was introduced in Collect v2023.1.0.
+  Polygons and lines are only supported in Collect v2023.1.0 or later.

 GeoJSON files that follow `the GeoJSON spec <https://datatracker.ietf.org/doc/html/rfc7946>`_ can be used as datasets that populate select questions using ``select_one_from_file``.
 Selects from GeoJSON may be styled as maps using the :ref:`map appearance <select-from-map>` but can also use any other :ref:`select appearance <select-appearances>`.
 In order to be used by a form, a GeoJSON file: